Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A properly functioning Scrum Team will have at least one Release Sprint and may well have several.
+### True or False: A properly functioning Scrum Team will have at least one Release Sprint and may well have several.

-- [x] True.
+- [ ] True.
-- [ ] False.
+- [x] False.

 **[⬆ Back to Top](#table-of-contents)**